Generalized Euler Equation from Effective Action: Implications for the Smarr Formula in AdS Black Holes: Smarr formula as a particular case of the generalized Euler equation

 Let's focus now on the target metric $G_{MN}$ that describes the fluid space.
 Using the unitary gauge embedding $\sigma^0 = x^0$ and $\sigma^I = x^i$ \cite{Son}, the target metric $G_{MN}$ takes a very simple form:

-that matches the horizon metric \footnote{More precisely, the horizon metric before the Weyl transformation.}.
-Given the target metric and the fluid velocity, we can use the formulas (\ref{entropy}), (\ref{ChemicalPot}), and (\ref{y}) to compute the entropy density $s$, the chemical potential $\mu$, and the variable $y$, respectively:
+that matches the horizon metric.\footnote{More precisely, the horizon metric before the Weyl transformation.} Given the target metric and the fluid velocity, we can use the formulas (\ref{entropy}), (\ref{ChemicalPot}), and (\ref{y}) to compute the entropy density $s$, the chemical potential $\mu$, and the variable $y$, respectively:

 which are the variables that the thermodynamic potential $\chi$ depends on.
-We note that the entropy density satisfies its conservation law (\ref{eq:entropy conservation}) as expected.
+We note that the entropy density satisfies its conservation law (\ref{eq:entropy conservation}), as expected, and we set $\tau_0 = \frac{1}{4G_N}$ in equation \eqref{entropy}.
 We will utilize these variables to derive the explicit expression for the new thermodynamic potential $\chi$ from the energy density $\epsilon$ using equation (\ref{PE}).
 Our next step involves computing the boundary stress tensor via the formula (\ref{boundaryStress}) and the boundary metric given in (\ref{BoundaryMetric}).
 The components of the stress tensor are

 Similar to section \ref{Sec:Smarr formula}, these components can be expressed in the form of a perfect fluid stress tensor $T_{ab} = p g_{ab} + (p + \epsilon) u_{a} u_{b}$, from which we read the energy density $\epsilon$: